Mr-Wood-CS/Computing_Science_Scotland/docs/SI/04-Insertation-Sorts.md

    	`Line 5`

-    	: The computer looks at the temp. that is before the one we are holding.
+    	: The computer looks at the temp that is before the one we are holding.

 	`Line 7`